carsonslater/carsonslater-blog/content/authors/admin/_index.md

 title: Carson Slater
 ---

 Greetings!
 My name is Carson Slater, and I am really passionate about sharing my faith in Jesus Christ!
-I am spending the summer in the Czech Republic, where I am interning for an organization called Josiah Venture.
+I just started my Statistics PhD at Baylor University, and will be chronicling my thoughts and experiences here.

 {style="text-align: justify;"}